JumpstartLab/reading/html_and_css/exercises/chapter12.markdown

 ## Excercises

 1. Using the embedded style sheet in `<head>`, set the entire document to `"Helvetica Neue"`.
 (Be sure to include the quotes, as you need them for fonts with more than one word.)
-This snazzy font is installed by default on Mac systems, but not on Windows/Linux.
+This snazzy font is installed by de 4pxfault on Mac systems, but not on Windows/Linux.
 It's a sans-serif font, so include some fallback sans-serif font and the generic font type.
 2. Set the header tags to a serif font of your choosing.
 If you picked Times New Roman, you picked wrong and should pick again :).
 3. Fill in the type size (in pixels) for the body and header tags so that they agree with the sixteen pixel scale.
 Sixteen pixels is a great base size to use.
 4. Using `@font-face`, change the 'h1' element to the `MuseoSlab500` font.
 Make sure you downloaded and reference the `Museo_Slab_500.otf`.
 (It's a free font available from fontsquirrel.com).
 "Otf" fonts are one of the most compatable types of web fonts.